Château Tour Grise

 A Brief History

-Philippe Gourdon (pictured below) originates from an old Saumurois family named de Brossay, who settled in Le Puy-Notre-Dame some time after the Great War.
-The family had a long history of viticulture, one that could be traced back as far as the 19th century, but they also focused on the growing of mushrooms.
+Philippe Gourdon (pictured above) originates from an old Saumurois family named de Brossay, who settled in Le Puy-Notre-Dame some time after the Great War.
+The family had a long history of viticulture, one that could be traced back as far as the 19th century, but their main activity was growing mushrooms.
 Philippe and his wife Françoise took the family domaine in hand in 1990, and it was at this point that things really began to change at Château Tour Grise.
-He abandoned the growing of mushrooms in order to focus on viticulture and winemaking, bringing to an end the family’s agreement for the supply of grapes to the local cooperative.
+He abandoned the growing of mushrooms in order to focus solely on viticulture and winemaking, bringing to an end the family’s agreement for the supply of grapes to the local cooperative.